 PD: Scottsdale woman shoots boyfriend's penis in jealous rage

-SCOTTSDALE, AZ - A woman who suspected her boyfriend was having an affair shot him seven times while he slept at a Scottsdale home Saturday night, according to a court document .
-Miraculously, the man survived.
+PD: Scottsdale woman shoots boyfriend's penis in jealous rage - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen A woman who suspected her boyfriend was having an affair shot him seven times while he slept at a Scottsdale home Saturday night, according to a court document .
+The victim said he woke up believing he had heard fireworks before feeling excruciating pain and realizing he had been shot.

 Add your comments below